High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

+Here, $\boldsymbol\beta^*$ is intuitively the vector of fitting parameters which yields the smallest population-level statistical loss (a.k.a., population risk).
+Therefore, $\boldsymbol\beta^*$ is considered the target of estimation and referred to as the vector of ``true parameters''.
+The HDSL problem of interest is then how to estimate (or approximate) $\boldsymbol\beta^*$, given the {\it a-priori} knowledge of the samples $\mathbf Z_1^n:=(Z_1,Z_2,...,Z_n)$ and the formulation of $L$, when $p\geq n$.
+We are especially interested in the more challenging case where the sample size $n$ is much smaller than the dimensionality $p$ (i.e., $p\gg n$).
+In measuring the approximation quality (a.k.a., recovery quality) of an estimator $\widehat{\boldsymbol\beta}\in\Re^p$, we consider a metric of generalization error calculated as $\mathbb L(\widehat{\boldsymbol\beta})-\inf_{\boldsymbol\beta}~\mathbb L({\boldsymbol\beta})$.
+This metric is the same as the {\it excess risk}, which is discussed by \cite{bartlett2006a}, \cite{koltchinskii2010a}, and \cite{on2008a}, among others, as an important, if not the primary, measure of generalization performance for their results.

+For the HDSL problems above, most traditional schemes are not applicable, because they usually stipulate that $n>p$.
+For example, one popularly adopted scheme is to construct a surrogate for the population-level formulation in \eqref{population-level model M-estimation} through the sample average approximation (SAA) below:

+where the objective function $\mathcal L_n(\boldsymbol\beta,\mathbf Z_1^n)$ is often also called the {\it empirical risk function} in the context of statistical and machine learning.
+The SAA entails desirable computational and statistical properties \citep[many of which are discussed by][and references therein]{shapiro2014a} but is not designed for handling high dimensionality.
+Indeed, the best known upper bound on the approximation error of the SAA solution is of the order $\mathcal O(\sqrt{p/n})$, where $\mathcal O(\cdot)$ hides some quantities independent of, or poly-logarithmic in, ``$\,\cdot\,$''.
+Consequently, the {\it estimator} of the true parameters generated by solving the SAA, as well as by most other traditional statistical learning approaches, may incur non-trivial errors when $p\gg n$.

-While the enterprise of HDSL has been shown possible via multiple modern statistical schemes, the focus of this paper is one of the most successful HDSL techniques, initially proposed by \cite{Fan and Li 2001} and \cite{Zhang 2010}, in the formulation below:
+To address high dimensionality, several statistical schemes have already been made available. \cite[See][for excellent reviews.]{buehlmann2011a,fan2014b} Among them, this paper follows and generalizes one of the most successful HDSL techniques introduced by \cite{fan2001a} and \cite{zhang2010a} as in the formulation below: